Organise your Christmas music.

 Ed Elf: I can’t see the wood for the trees sometimes.
 Does that count?

-And while we’re talking all things medical, it might also be worth stocking up on items for your medicine cabinet.
+And while we’re talking certain things medical, it might also be worth stocking up on items for your medicine cabinet.
 Check the ‘use by’ date on the products you already have and replace what you need to.
 Must-have items include headache tablets; indigestion remedies; cold and flu powders; plasters; antiseptic cream and a remedy for upset stomachs.
 If you have repeat prescriptions from your doctor, double-check with the GP surgery that you are covered through the Christmas holidays.

 Ed Elf: I once got a snow shovel for Christmas.
 It dug me out of a hole or two, I can tell you.